 If you’re building an app to facilitate a transaction, such as a taxi booking app, consider finding intermediate forms of value around the transaction.
 This might be showing progress, or allowing users to get the job done more quickly.

 If you’re building an app to increase staff efficiency, consider finding other forms of value.
 For example, consider an app that helps the sales team present current and consistent sales information to clients.
-This could also give sales staff an insight into new and popular materials for their division, so it becomes and educational tool that helps them do their job better.
+This could also give sales staff an insight into new and popular materials for their division, so it becomes an educational tool that helps them do their job better.

 Pocketworks exists to help businesses build modern digital solutions that actually work; which bring long term success and help them achieve business growth.
-Our expertise spans mobile apps, cloud solutions, IoT, enterprise apps, big data and chat bots.
+Our expertise spans mobile apps, cloud solutions, IoT, enterprise apps, big data and chatbots.
 Engagement and retention are one crucial component of your app’s success.
 Each day, we’re helping startups and established businesses take ideas to market safely.
-We help businesses solve many types of problem relating to manufacturing, enterprise efficiency, mobile booking, delivery and retail.
+We help businesses solve many types of the problem relating to manufacturing, enterprise efficiency, mobile booking, delivery and retail.

 Find this interesting?
 Why not chat with over a coffee?

 Drop me a line and let's chat about it over a coffee (virtually or face to face, pandemic permitting).